AP Physics 1 Overview

 |Top Pick For Course Supplement||Cracking the AP Physics 1 Exam|

 |Top Pick For Last Minute Prep||AP Physics 1 Essentials|

 |Top Pick For Flashcards||AP Physics Exam Flashcard Study System|

 Cracking the AP Physics 1 Exam by Princeton Review is our top overall pick and top pick for students who aren’t time constrained.
 It has a wealth of great information and it’s laid out in a logical and easy to consume way.

 AP Physics 1 Essentials is our top pick for students facing more of a time crunch.
 It cuts out a lot of the fluff, and focuses more on example problems.
 It won’t help you go from 0 to 60 without a good understanding of the course material, but it will help you hone your exam techniques.

-Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP Physics 1 resources available.
+Whatever your circumstance, a supplemental study and review book is a key part of ensuring success on the exam.
+We’ve listed some of the best AP Physics 1 review books available.
 Good luck, and study hard!